Ignacio Mesías

-Ignacio Sebastián Mesías González (born 16 October 2000) is a Chilean footballer who plays as a forward for Chilean Primera División club Unión La Calera.
+Ignacio Sebastián Mesías González (born 16 October 2000) is a Chilean footballer who plays as a forward for Rangers de Talca on loan from Unión La Calera.

 Club career

 Born in Los Andes, Chile, Mesías is a product of Unión San Felipe and made his senior debut in 2017.
 He was loaned out to San Antonio Unido and San Marcos de Arica in 2019 and 2022, respectively.

 On 24 February 2023, Mesías joined Deportes Melipilla.
 The next year, he switched to Deportes Concepción, won the Segunda División Profesional de Chile and became the top goalscorer of the season with 19 goals.

 In 2025, Mesías signed with Unión La Calera in the Chilean Primera División.
+He returned to Deportes Concepción on loan for the 2026 season.
+He switched to Rangers de Talca for the second half of the season.

 International career

 Mesías represented Chile U17 at the 2017 FIFA World Cup.